withastro/docs/src/pages/en/guides/content-collections.md

 export const collections = { blog };
 ```

-You can use `getCollection()` on an index page to retrieve each post's type-safe frontmatter and a `slug` to use for links:
+Now, say you want to generate a landing page of links to all published blog posts.
+You can filter out unpublished posts by calling `getCollection()` with a filter applied, and map over the results to generate links:

 ```astro
 ---